Junior Nursing Courses

 This course explores the mechanisms involved in the pathogenesis of body systems throughout the lifespan.
 Emphasis is on understanding pathophysiology as an alteration in normal physiological functioning of individuals and the presentation of selected pathophysiology and subsequent symptomatology in diverse individuals across the lifespan.
 The scientific approach will provide understanding of the mechanisms of disease as they are related to clinical decision-making for health promotion, risk reduction, and disease management.

-UPNS 338 Gerontological Nursing Practice - 6 credits (4 theory/2 clinical)
+UPNS 349 Adult Health and Illness II - 6 credits (4 theory/2 clinical)

 This course will focus on the development of selected competencies for nursing care assessment and management of adults with common disease/illnesses.
 Risk reduction, recovery, and rehabilitation of patients with selected disease processes and common clinical problems are also addressed.
 Selected general medical-surgical settings and clinics will be utilized for clinical practice in the management of patients with peri-operative considerations, alterations in pain control, fluid and electrolytes balance, cardiovascular, respiratory, endocrine, hematological, and immunological systems, gastrointestinal, renal, integumentary, neurological, musculoskeletal, male reproductive, and infectious disease systems.